mmhashim139/cuisinier-academy/README.md

 Cuisinier Academy is a Training Provider specialize in Food Making hands workshops

 demo website without a real service provided the idea behaind this project is that Cuisinier Academy provide Hands-on workshops in food making with top experts on the field.
 Take your passion in Food and start create your own masterpiece plates for your family & friends .. and maybe for your future business.

 We provide a top in the fild cooking workshops

+## UX/UI

+### Goals

+- visitors goals
+- Business Goals

 The goal of this website to provide a user experiance that convert visitors to paid customers  and provide admin access to manage website content and customers regestration

-Database diagram - image attached

-basic wirframe - attached

 ### User stories

-#### Users
+- Users

 | Status | As a... | I would like to be able to... | So that I may...|